ZaccWu/QA-based-on-web/README.md

 # QA-based-on-web
-Team project of Group NL2SQL for DSDB-2019-2020
+Team project of Group NL2SQL for DSDB-2019-2020.
-.
-f